“The ugliest 5 series ever. The most unreliable 5 series ever. You should buy a Japanese car instead.”

 Generally speaking all the petrol engines will have at some point problems with the various oil and coolant leaks, the usual valve cover gasket and oil filter housing gasket leaks can occur, the water pump can fail as well, so you definitely need to have some money left for the possible repairs.
 “After 150 000 km it’s good to preventively replace the water pump”

 All the diesel engines are reliable, so you can expect only usual issues, except the 2.0 l N47 4 cylinder made from 2007 which can have problems with the prematurely worn timing chain mechanism.
+And I would actually stay away from these N47 engines completely mainly if the car has more than 200 000 – 250 000 km.

 The swirl flaps should be nowadays removed on lot of these engines, but if they are not removed, then you should remove them-because they can be sucked directly into the engine causing serious issues.
 You can buy these special blanks for only around 24€ and put them instead of the swirl flaps.